 API Integration

-Add AI impression and click tracking to any website or framework with a single server-side API call.
+Add AI impression tracking to any website or framework with a single server-side API call.

 Send a POST request to the Airefs events endpoint on each page visit.
 It needs to run server-side — not in the browser — so AI crawlers are captured even when they don't execute JavaScript.
 The call is fire-and-forget: don't await it in your critical path, and swallow any errors silently so a tracking failure never affects your users.

-Your API key is in your Airefs account under Settings → Tracking.
+Your access token is in your Airefs account under Site Settings → Access Token.

 The request